-The kit’s realtime surface is a single SignalR hub — AppHub in BuildingBlocks/Web/Realtime/ — serving every realtime concern.
-On connect, every user joins their personal user:{userId} group plus every channel:{channelId} they belong to.
+The kit’s realtime surface is a single SignalR hub — AppHub in BuildingBlocks/Web/Realtime/, mapped at /api/v1/realtime/hub — serving every realtime concern.
+On connect, every user joins their personal user:{userId} group, their tenant:{tenantId} group, plus every channel:{channelId} they belong to.
 Handlers broadcast via IHubContext<AppHub> after SaveChanges commits; the Valkey (a Redis-compatible, BSD-licensed Redis fork) backplane fans the broadcast across instances.

 Opt in